✓ Loan Options for Indian Students

 Students pay the processing fee to private banks and NBFCs in the last stage because the processing fee of private banks is 1% of the sanctioned loan amount, and the processing fee of NBFCs can be 1% to 2% of the sanctioned loan amount.
 And Private lenders don't refund processing fees.

-Note that public banks don't charge any processing fee of amounts up to 7.5 lakhs.
+Note that public banks don't charge any processing fee for amounts up to 7.5 lakhs.
 So if you take an education loan of 40 lakhs from a public bank, you pay 10K but to a private lender, you have to pay 40K.
 Straight away it is a 30K difference.

 If we are looking for the cheapest education loan in India, then loan insurance is also something we need to keep in mind.
 It is to safeguard the co-applicant, where if any mishap happens to the applicant in the future, your co-applicant won't have to bear all the remaining loan amount.